-When the FDA approved the use of silicone implants as a safe alternative to saline implants in 2006, the move began a discussion on which implant type was superior.
+When the FDA approved the use of silicone implants as a safe alternative to saline implants in 2006, the move began discussing which implant type was superior.
 With the advantages and disadvantages of each type of implant, patients are given a choice as to which they would want to use for their breast augmentation.

 No single implant type is better than the other.
-Saline and silicone implants each have the qualities that make them ideal for the anatomy, needs, and desires of women.
+Saline and silicone implants each have the qualities that make them ideal for women’s anatomy, needs, and desires.
 However, with its increasing popularity alongside its approval for sale and use, silicone implants became the preferred type of implant by plastic surgeons and patients alike.

 Silicone Implants and Weight

-Silicone implants, as opposed to saline implants, are filled with a thick and viscous silicone gel enclosed in an outer shell.
-For many, because the gel appears to be denser than the saline (salt) solution, silicone implants seem to be heavier.
+As opposed to saline implants, silicone implants are filled with a thick and viscous silicone gel enclosed in an outer shell.
+For many, because the gel appears to be denser than the saline (salt) solution, silicone implants seem heavier.

-Commonly, patients ask the weight of silicone implants and whether it adds extra weight to their body.
-It’s generally a reasonable inquiry since breast implants do have weight and any additional load after breast augmentation means discomfort instead of a satisfying and complication-free outcome.
+Commonly, patients ask about silicone implants’ weight and whether it adds extra weight to their body.
+It’s generally a reasonable inquiry since breast implants do have weight, and any additional load after breast augmentation means discomfort instead of a satisfying and complication-free outcome.